iter8-tools/iter8/mkdocs/docs/contributing.md

 **Pre-requisite:** [Node.js 15+](https://nodejs.org/en/)

-**Note:** Fork the Iter8 repo, clone your fork, and `npm run build`.
-This step is required every time static assets (like images) change.
+**Note:** Fork Iter8 repo, clone your fork, and run the commands below.
+This step is required to build Iter8 docs for the first time.
+This step is required after you change static assets like images.
+This step is *not* required if you only change .md files or `mkdocs.yml`.

 ```shell
 cd iter8/mkdocs